Barbershop Websites: 20 Design Examples (2026)

 Longer slots for real consultations

 The Rosemont Barbers in Denver’s RiNo/Five Points takes the opposite approach from most shops: longer appointment slots that prioritize the consultation.
-The site emphasizes that longer slots guarantee clear communication and understanding.
+Longer appointments mean the barber actually listens before cutting.
 They also offer personalized styling tutorials so you can replicate the look at home.

-No pricing on the website, which is unusual for this roundup and a missed opportunity for a shop that otherwise communicates so clearly.
+The odd omission is pricing.
+No prices on the website, which is unusual for this roundup and a missed opportunity for a shop that otherwise communicates so clearly.

 Resident Barber